 When applicable, pop out the battery and look for a small square or rectangular sticker on the edges.
 If it is white, then everything is fine.
 If it is pink or red all the way, it has been water damaged.
 There should be a similar sticker on the actual phone where the battery goes, so verify this is also white if the battery seems fine.
 It is not at all uncommon for someone to simply swap out the battery in an effort to fool a buyer.

-Finally, you will want to confirm that your prospective phone has a clean ESN.
+You will want to confirm that your prospective phone has a clean ESN.
 This is typically the case if you need to purchase a CDMA phone for your provider, meaning that the phone does not have a SIM card and instead uses an ESN that must be free to use the device with your phone number.
 There are some cases in which a seller might try to get rid of a used mobile phone that has either been stole or is on an account that is delinquent.
 When either of these are true, it is possible that you would not be able to use it after purchasing it.

 The best way to see whether or not your phone ESN is clean is to meet up with the seller at a local cell phone store, such as for Citycell or Bangalalink, and have the phone activated right then and there.
 Alternatively, you can simply call the customer service for your particular wireless provider and request that they verify the ESN for you.
 The ESN or the serial number can be read directly off of the phone, which should be somewhere underneath where the battery goes.